-Nancy Love became the first female pilot in the Army Air Forces (AAF) on September 7, 1942.
-Three days later, Secretary of War Henry Stimson announced her appointment to organize and lead a Women's Auxiliary Ferrying Squadron (WAFS), the Ferrying Division of the AAF’s Air Transport Command (ATC).
-Over the following weeks, she and 27 other highly experienced women pilots joined the Air Transport Command’s 2nd Ferrying Group and made history as the first women pilots to fly operational missions for the U.S. Armed Forces.
-Love's piloting skills were noticed by Colonel William Tunner, who liked her idea of using experienced women pilots to supplement the pilot force.
+In September 1942, Love became the first female pilot in the Army Air Forces (AAF) and Secretary of War Henry Stimson appointed her to organize and lead the Women's Auxiliary Ferrying Squadron (WAFS), the Ferrying Division of the AAF’s Air Transport Command.
 She recruited 29 experienced female pilots for the WAFS and became their commander.
 By the summer of 1943, she commanded four WAFS squadrons in four different locations.
-When the WAFS and the Women's Flying Training Detachment merged into the Women Airforce Service Pilots (WASP), Love was put in charge of all ferrying operations.
+When the WAFS and the Women's Flying Training Detachment (WFTD) merged into the Women Airforce Service Pilots (WASP), Love was put in charge of all ferrying operations.
 She was certified in nineteen military aircraft and under her tutelage, the women of the WASP flew nearly every type of military aircraft available.

-After the war, she continued to work in aviation and was designated Lieutenant Colonel in the Air Force Reserve in 1948.
+After the war, Love continued to work in aviation and was designated Lieutenant Colonel in the Air Force Reserve in 1948.
 She championed for recognition of the WASP but died in 1976 and never lived to see it.
-Among the things she left behind was a box containing an old handwritten list of the women pilots she'd commanded and photos and newspaper clippings about whose who had died under her command.
-Her job had not been easy, but the love and respect she received from the WAFS and WASP she commanded during WWII is indisputable.
+She left behind was a box containing an old handwritten list of the women pilots she'd commanded and photos and newspaper clippings about whose who had died under her command.
+Though her job had been quite difficult, it was evident that she was loved and respected by the women who served under her.

 I can fill my cup of dreams